 So now I jog 3 times a week as soon as I wake up I put the gear on and jog, Monday, Wednesday and Friday.
 I downloaded the Strava app to chart my progress and to connect with maybe some other people.
 One of my connections was a very active runner at school (old flame) and had started again at the start of 2020.
 She always liked my runs which gave me a little push.
 She then stopped running and I found out why.
 Plantar Fasciitis, so all of a sudden I investigated what it was and what I can do to avoid it.

 So what is Plantar Fasciitis

-Plantar fasciitis is a condition that causes torment under the heel.
+Plantar fasciitis is a condition that causes pain under the heel.
 The term signifies ‘irritation of the plantar sash.’
-The plantar belt is a solid band of tissue, like a tendon, which is found between the impact point and the center bones of the foot.
-Its motivation is to help the curve of the foot.
-Little wounds to this band of tissue can cause irritation and torment, which is normally situated close to where the tissue associates with the heel.
+The plantar belt is a solid band of tissue, like a tendon.
+This is found between the impact point and the centre bones of the foot.
+Its purpose is to help the curve of the foot.
+Little tears to this band of tissue can cause irritation and pain, which is normally situated close to where the tissue associates with the heel.
 Plantar fasciitis treatment London at the Wellthy Clinic

 What are the Symptoms?

-The most well-known manifestation of plantar fasciitis is torment, found anyplace on the underside of the heel.
-It isn’t uncommon that there is one specific spot where the torment is engaged, around four centimeters from the heel, and it is normally delicate to the touch.
-The torment as a rule diminishes when sitting yet can be more extraordinary after the harmed foot is first utilized toward the beginning of the day.
-While delicate exercise may help the agony through the span of the day, a long walk can exacerbate the torment.
-Extending the foot, for example, going up stealthily or strolling up a stairwell, may cause an unexpected extraordinary torment.
+The pain as a rule diminishes when sitting yet can be more excruciating after the foot is first placed on the floor at beginning of the day.
+While delicate exercise may help the agony through the span of the day, a long walk can increase the pain.
+Extending the foot, for example, going up stealthily or strolling up a stairwell, may cause more pain.